Bavy89/Bavy-portfolio/README.md

 If you need to reach me, feel free to drop me a message on any of these platforms:

-Email: [insert email address here]
-LinkedIn: [insert LinkedIn profile URL here]
+- Email:
+- LinkedIn:
+- Discord

 ## License